 Although all modern roller bearing trucks generally share the same basic design, there are numerous minor differences from one manufacturer to the next.
 To make matters worse, features can differ even within specific truck styles (end-cap design, springs, etc).
 Consequently, most N scale manufacturers don't bother to designate their roller bearing trucks as being anything more specific than "X-Ton".
 About the only rule of thumb that can be applied here is that a truck with two springs is a 70-ton truck (although three springs doesn't necessarily mean that it's not a 70-ton truck).

-High quality 70-ton roller bearing trucks in various styles (and not designated as being any specific prototype) are available from Athearn, Atlas, and Kato (the Kato truck, #800111, is used as the end truck on their MAXI well cars)-
+High quality 70-ton roller bearing trucks in various styles (and not designated as being any specific prototype) are available from Athearn, Atlas, Kato, and Evemodel (the Kato truck, #800111, is used as the end truck on their MAXI well cars)-

 70-ton roller bearing trucks of questionable quality are available from MDC, Con-Cor/Red Caboose and Walthers -